MadibaGroup/2024-zkFBA/K Drafts/Future_optimization.md

 only remaining mechanism that could still produce a widening prove-time crossover at larger N in Noir's favor.
 CSVs already exist for this.
-Doing item 1 first (parallel MSM) before re-benchmarking would make this a fairer comparison, otherwise you'd just be re-confirming a known, already-explained gap.
+Doing item 1 first (parallel MSM) before re-benchmarking would make this a fairer comparison, otherwise we'd just be re-confirming a known, already-explained gap.

 ## What NOT to re-derive